uafgeotools/mtuq/docs/user_guide/gallery_mt.rst

     ds = grid_search(data, greens, stations, origins, sources)

-After the above command finishes, the data structure `ds` will hold moment tensors and corresponding misfit values.
+After the above command finishes, the data structure `ds` will hold all the moment tensors and corresponding misfit values.

 For a grid of regulary-spaced moment tensors, `ds` may look something like: